ellisonpyon/cs1302-latin-squares/README.md

 particular examplem the user has placed a `y` in location (1, 0), probably during their first move.

+**NOTE:** The blank at the end of the example above is intentional.
+You should include a blank line in that location in order to match expected output.

-Examples of complete game input/output are provided in the appendix of this document.
+**NOTE:** Examples of complete game input/output are provided in the appendix of this document.

 #### Prompting the User